mashupgarage/MG-Eng-Playbook/standards/github/updating-pull-requests.md

 ## Which should I use

-Generally we prefer to use merge over rebase except for the following cases:
+Generally we prefer to use merge.
+Use rebase in the following cases:
-- PR has no review comments
+- PR has no review comments yet
 - PR is already approved and is about to be merged into develop
-- PR is not depedent on another PR (See Golden Rule of Rebasing)
+- PR does not involve a public branch (See Golden Rule of Rebasing)

 ## Golden Rule of Rebasing